AnayPatel-P/budget-app/README.md

 ---

-## Screenshots

-> _Add screenshots here once you have the app running — drag images into this section on GitHub._

----

 ## Features

 - **Dashboard** — summary cards for total income, expenses, and net balance, plus a bar chart of spending by category